Rethinking your 401(k): 5 retirement investment strategies to help you save

 - Consider your current and future tax situation when making 401(k) and other retirement investment decisions.

 - Some lesser known investing strategies to consider include rolling over your 401(k) while still working, contributing to an Individual 401(k) if self-employed, and using a Roth 401(k) if your earnings are too high for a Roth IRA.

 For most Americans, an employer-based 401(k) is the primary vehicle used for retirement savings.
 While the pervasive wisdom is to put your savings on autopilot, doing so indefinitely could mean missing valuable opportunities to boost your retirement income.
-These strategies may help you maximize your 401(k).
+These retirement investment tips may help you maximize your 401(k).